Xenophyte-coin/Xenophyte-Desktop-Wallet/README.md

 Informations:

-- Xenophyte wallet gui provide the possibility to get your current balance without to be sync at 100%.
+- Xenophyte Desktop Wallet gui provide the possibility to get your current balance without to be sync at 100%.

 - You can send/receive transaction without to be sync at 100%.